 Where and what to eat in Darjeeling

-Darjeeling has a fairly varied traveller base and has something to offer to everyone, whether you’re backpacking, travelling from overseas or are just in town for a weekend retreat.
-Hence, the food here is diverse with a mix of ethnicity and local flavours in most dishes.
-While you cannot miss an authentic Nepali thali during your stay here, there are a couple of other dishes too that are a must-try for any traveller.
+Darjeeling has a fairly varied traveller base and has something to offer to everyone.
+Whether you’re backpacking, travelling from overseas, or are just in town for a weekend retreat you will find the best food here.
+The food here is diverse with a mix of ethnicity and local flavours in most dishes.
+You cannot miss an authentic Nepali thali during your stay in Darjeeling.
+However, there are a couple of other dishes too that are a must-try for any traveller.

-Momos– The most popular snack in Darjeeling, this Tibetan dish has a number of variants.
-While non-vegetarians can go for chicken, pork or beef filling momos, vegetarians can go for the good old cabbage and carrot filling.
+The most popular snack in Darjeeling, this Tibetan dish has several variants.
+Non-vegetarians can go for chicken, pork, or beef filling momos.
+Whereas vegetarians can go for the good old cabbage and carrot filling.
 Momos are served with a spicy chutney, commonly known as aachar and clear soup.

-Where to eat- Look for small, vintage joints to experience the local flavours at their best, or try momos at Hasty Tasty, Kunga, Hot Stimulating Café and more.
+Where to eat- You can look for small, vintage joints to experience the local flavors at their best.
+You can also try momos at Hasty Tasty, Kunga, Hot Stimulating Café, and more.

-Aloo Dum – Typically a side dish, Alu Dum is famous among locals and visitors alike.
-Boiled potatoes are cooked in a spicy red chilly gravy with a thick consistency and often garnished with crispy bhujia.
+Typically a side dish, Alu Dum is famous among locals and visitors alike.
+Boiled potatoes are cooked in a spicy red chilli gravy with a thick consistency and often garnished with crispy bhujia.